 Mitigation Measure BIO-8: Focused Surveys for Special-Status Wildlife Species.

-Should suitable habitat occur, a qualified biologist shall conduct focused habitat assessments and focused surveys for special-status wildlife species listed in Table 3.3-4.
+Should suitable habitat occur for terrestrial or aquatic special-status species, a qualified biologist shall conduct focused habitat assessments and focused surveys to determine presence, absence and/or abundance for special-status wildlife species listed in Table 3.3-45.
 Both habitat assessments and focused surveys shall occur prior to LCWA's approval of the project plans or the publication of subsequent CEQA documents for any project site that potentially contains special-status species.
 Agency-approved protocols shall be used for specific species where appropriate during the required or recommended time of year.
-For all other target (special-status) species, prior to initiating surveys, survey methods shall be verified and approved in writing by CDFW and USFWS for all state- and/or federally-protected species, respectively.
-If special-status species are detected, a Wildlife Avoidance Plan shall be prepared and approved by CDFW and USFWS prior to commencement of construction.
+For all other target (special-status) species, prior to initiating surveys, survey methods shall be verified and approved in writing by CDFW and USFWS or NMFS for all state- and/or federally-protected species, respectively.
+If special-status species are detected, the project-specific restoration plan should be designed to minimize impacts to special-status wildlife to the greatest extent feasible and a Wildlife Avoidance Plan shall be prepared and approved by CDFW and USFWS or NMFS prior to commencement of construction.
 The Wildlife Avoidance Plan shall include specific species minimization and avoidance measures, measures to minimize impacts to occupied habitat, such as avoidance and revegetation, as well as relocation/translocation protocols.
+The plan shall require that a qualified biological monitor approved by CDFW be onsite prior to and during ground and habitat disturbing activities to move special status species or other wildlife of low mobility out of harm's way that could be injured or killed by ground disturbing activities.

-If special-status species cannot be avoided, Incidental Take Permits from the United States Fish and Wildlife Service and California Department of Fish and Wildlife will be required.
+If special-status species cannot be avoided, Incidental Take Permits from the National Marine Fisheries Service or United States Fish and Wildlife Service and California Department of Fish and Wildlife will be required.-The amount of potential take shall be determined prior to design approval of each restoration area based on consultation with NMFS or USFWS and CDFW and take authorization shall be obtained prior to commencement of any ground disturbing activities.
 If an incidental take permit is being obtained, compensatory mitigation for the loss of occupied habitat shall be provided through purchase of credit from an existing mitigation bank, private purchase of mitigation lands, or on-site preservation, as approved by the resource agencies.
-Compensatory mitigation shall be provided at a 1:1 ratio to reduce potential effects to less-than-significant levels.
+Compensatory mitigation shall be provided at a minimum 1:1 ratio to reduce potential effects to less-than-significant levels.

-Less than Significant with Mitigation 1
+Less than Significant with Mitigation